lambda-labs-13-stock-price/data-science/README.md

 These contribution guidelines have been adapted from [this good-Contributing.md-template](https://gist.github.com/PurpleBooth/b24679402957c63ec426).

 See [Backend Documentation](_link to your backend readme here_) for details on the backend of our project.
+See [Front End Documentation](_link to your front end readme here_) for details on the front end of our project.